SUPPORT AVAILABLE DURING STUDIES

 - Before the beginning of each subsequent academic session, after Year 1, when you confirm your course choices on MyCampus, the Advising & Student Support Team will check these are suitable, and may ask you to make an appointment to see a Senior Adviser of Studies to discuss your choices in more detail.

 - During the first two weeks of Semester 1, in any year of study, you can change courses freely if you feel you have made the wrong choices of subjects - but only where there is space in the class.
-However from the third week of teaching you must consult your Adviser of Studies or the Advising & Student Support Team, for advice and to approve any potential change you are considering making to your curriculum.
+However from the third week of teaching you must consult your Adviser of Studies or the Curriculum Guidance and Support Team, for advice and to approve any potential change you are considering making to your curriculum.
 (Most subjects will not permit late entry to classes, so if you are thinking about changing, speak to us during weeks one and two - do not drop a class until you have a place in another one).

 - At any time if a serious problem of any kind develops.